With charm to the beautiful palaces

 4. day Billerbeck – Lüdinghausen 45 km

 There is much to see on this day!
 Visit Equip the picturesque place Nottuln with its historic Baroque center, whose Stiftsplatz is considered one of the most beautiful places in the Münster region.
 Visit the oldest blue printing plant in Westphalia and watch the production of blankets and curtains.
 Then you continue the famous "Castle Route" and cycle through open fields and meadows to the castle Senden, passing castle Kakesbeck to Lüdinghausen with its medieval fortress 'Burg Vischering'.
 This belongs with its drawbridge, the castle and the worth seeing Münsterland Museum to the best preserved and most beautiful castles in Germany!
-Not only the associated Castle Cafe invites for an enjoyable stay, but also the remarkable facilities.
 In the heart of the old town of Lüdinghausen, in the pedestrian zone, the charming city Hotel No. 11. is located.
 All stores, the marketplace, restaurants and cafes as well as castle Vischering are just a few minutes away.
 The house was built with historical materials in 2013 and adapts to the historic old town to excellent.
 More than two years the owners have been traveling in France, Belgium, Holland, England and Switzerland in order to look at antique markets for matching furniture and utensils for the small hotel.
 Thus the the reception and the entrance area with its Burgundian stone tiles reminds of an old French country house.
 Come in, the nice hotel hides a lot of little surprises.

 5. day Lüdinghausen round trip 45 km